 I was alive but didn’t know how to live a practical adult life.

 Parenting is not a responsibility to take lightly.

 You didn’t seem to get that message.
 God trusted you with me, and you let him down too.
 Being a responsible parent requires more of you than providing food, shelter, clothing, and entertainment.

-It’s about training and guiding children in the way they should go and preparing them for a successful life.
-Being a responsible parent requires you to help and support your children mentally, physically, emotionally and spiritually.
+It’s about training and guiding children on how they should go and preparing them for a successful life.
+Being a responsible parent requires you to help and support your children mentally, physically, emotionally, and spiritually.

-It’s about holding a child’s learning as a special value to you.
-You shape their future, and it’s something God has entrusted to you.
+It’s about holding a child’s learning as an exceptional value to you.
+You shape their future, which God has entrusted to you.